 We believe none of our entities outside of China is a PRC resident enterprise for PRC tax purposes.
 However, the tax resident status of an enterprise is subject to determination by the PRC tax authorities and uncertainties remain with respect to the interpretation of the term "de facto management body."
 If the PRC tax authorities determine that Quhuo Limited is a PRC resident enterprise for enterprise income tax purposes, we may be required to withhold a 10% withholding tax from dividends we pay to our shareholders that are non-resident enterprises, including the holders of the ADSs.
 In addition, non-resident enterprise shareholders (including the ADSs holders) may be subject to PRC tax at a rate of 10% on gains realized on the sale or other disposition of ADSs or ordinary shares, if such income is treated as sourced from within the PRC.
-Furthermore, if PRC tax authorities determine that we are a PRC resident enterprise for enterprise income tax purposes, dividends paid to our non-PRC individual shareholders (including the ADSs or ordinary shares by such shareholders may be subject to PRC tax at a rate of 20% (which, in the case of dividends, may be withheld at source by us), if such gains are deemed to be from PRC sources.
-These rates may be reduced by an applicable tax treaty, but it is unclear whether non-PRC shareholders of Quhuo Limited as a PRC resident enterprise.
+Furthermore, if PRC tax authorities determine that we are a PRC resident enterprise for enterprise income tax purposes, dividends paid to our non-PRC individual shareholders (including the ADSs holders) and any gain realized on the transfer of ADSs or ordinary shares by such shareholders may be subject to PRC tax at a rate of 20% (which, in the case of dividends, may be withheld at source by us), if such gains are deemed to be from PRC sources.
+These rates may be reduced by an applicable tax treaty, but it is unclear whether non-PRC shareholders of Quhuo Limited would be able to claim the benefits of any tax treaties between their country of tax residence and the PRC in the event that Quhuo Limited is treated as a PRC resident enterprise.
 Any such tax may reduce the returns on your investment in the ADSs.